-Social Networking vs Blogs Promotion:
+Social Networking vs. Blogs Promotion:

 Most of the major social networking sites are full of pages, groups and followers where they are trying to sell something to each other.
 So as a result of that a webmaster is trying to sell something to another webmaster who is trying to do same.

-Grabbing eyeballs on social networking easy but creating a brand for self while competing with some of the biggest name in the industry is too tough and doesn’t worth for an average webmaster.
-If the purpose is to grab eyeballs for your own blog or website, it’s better to target blog networks.
+Grabbing eyeballs on social networking easy but creating a brand for self while competing with some of the biggest names in the industry is too tough and doesn’t worth for an average webmaster.
+If the purpose is to grab eyeballs for your blog or website, it’s better to target blog networks.
 You don’t have to go after any particular network.

-Focusing on blog can yield you better returns for your efforts.
+Focusing on the blog can yield you better returns for your efforts.
 You can select top blogs where you can visit them frequently and comment upon their posts.
 As most of the visitors there are targeted towards the same niche, chances are they will be interested in your content also.
-So don’t completely ignore social networking but calibrate your efforts appropriately and channeling your energy in a direction which is fruitful for you.
+So don’t completely ignore social networking but calibrate your efforts appropriately and channeling your energy in a direction that is fruitful for you.